 Heck, I even threw in a Life is Strange shirt that I bought from Hot Topic at the time.
 I remember getting two other shirts but I have no memory of what the designs were.

 My favorite addition was the book "How Not To Write A Novel", a book that I love and is very useful for writers.
 As a joke, I left in an advertisement card for the WWE Network in the pages.
 I remember using that as a bookmark.
-Marie told me she found it hilarious and couldn't stop laughing in front of her sister and grandmother.
+Mary Beth told me she found it hilarious and couldn't stop laughing in front of her sister and grandmother.

 The finishing touch would be the actual card.
 I remember choosing it from the drug store before work and not knowing what to say until I had to actually pack up the box and send it.
 Now, in the years since I've written it, I don't remember what I wrote on it.
-I just knew it sparked a reaction from Marie.
+I just knew it sparked a reaction from Mary Beth.

 I remember her sending me a message on my way to work.

-Marie: This is not a fiery card.
+Mary Beth: This is not a fiery card.

 [Kids, she didn't say "fiery"]